bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 ## References and function overloads

-[We could provide overloads][msdn] for `fn`, and we end up with three overload options (ignoring `const X &&` because it's more obscure).
+[We could provide overloads][msdn] for `fn`, and we end up with three main overload options .
 If for an expression the preferred overload is not available, there is a fallback mechanism until all options are exhausted, and then we get a compiler error.

 {% highlight c++ linenos %}
-#include <iostream>

 struct X {};

 // overloads